Back to Blog

 Why Licensing Costs Vary So Much Across Canadian Cities

 Each Canadian municipality sets its own business licensing fees.
 There is no national standard for auto repair shop licensing.
 Some cities charge flat fees.
 Others use tiered pricing based on the number of bays, employees, or annual revenue.
 Provincial fees are layered on top of municipal fees.
 In Alberta, AMVIC licensing adds a separate cost.
 In Ontario, the TSSA charges fees for certain fuel-related approvals.
 Budgeting for licensing without knowing your specific city's fee schedule can leave you short.
 Always contact your local licensing authority for the current fee schedule before finalizing your startup budget.
+If this is part of your decision process, Hazardous Materials Permits for Auto Repair Shops: Ministry of Environment Requirements can help.

 How much does it cost to license an auto repair shop in major Canadian cities in 2026?